rodrigoalvesvieira/old-blog/_posts/2012-03-03-deploying-noir-to-heroku.md

 This will create the app on Heroku for you and also add this remote repo to your Git config for your use, later.

-Note: if it doesn't work, then that's probably because you don't have the [Heroku gem/toolbelt].
+Note: if it doesn't work, then that's probably because you don't have the Heroku gem/toolbelt (2).

-You should now create a file called <span class="small_code">Procfile</span>...[yes, I know], this is for telling Heroku how to run the server for your app:
+You should now create a file called <span class="small_code">Procfile</span>...yes, I know (3), this is for telling Heroku how to run the server for your app:

 {% highlight sh %}